 - The City has codified controls on applications that propose the loss of dwellings and live-work units by merger, conversion or demolition.
 Except in the case of unsound or unsafe housing, or the most expensive single family homes, dwelling removal requires a hearing before the Planning Commission, and applicants must meet a majority of the criteria for dwelling loss to be approved, in order to retain the city's existing sound housing stock.
 Roughly 950 units were demolished between 2007 and 2013, representing about 0.3% of the city's housing stock.
 However, the City's one-to-one replacement policy requires almost all of the demolished units to be replaced with the same number of new units or more.
 Compared with the just over 1,000 units demolished during the 1999-2006 period, the annual rate of demolitions has increased slightly. - The City's dwelling unit merger policy was codified in 2008 to require Planning Commission review of any proposal to merge dwelling units.
 Planning Code Section 317 establishes criteria to evaluate such proposals, and emphasizes the importance of existing units to the city's housing stock.
 From 1999-2006, 315 dwelling units were lost due to a merger with another unit, while from 2007-2013, 191 dwelling units were lost due to mergers.
 This represents a 40% decrease in the annual average number of units lost due mergers.

-Table A-5 lists annual units lost through demolitions, conversions and mergers.
+Table A-4

-Table A-5 Units Lost Through Demolition, Conversion and Merger
+Units Lost Through

+Demolition, Conversion

+and Merger